Powered by

 According to a study published in the International Journal of Creative Research Thoughts—IJCRT, the agricultural operations in Kashmir are divergent from the rest of the country.
 The obvious reason for this was the geography and climate of the region which is totally different from other parts of the country.

-Agriculture experts on Paddy sowing process
+Agriculture experts on the Paddy sowing process

-Prof. Dr. Raihana, dean of the faculty of agriculture at SKUAST-Kashmir and also a chief scientist, told Ground Report that the process of sowing paddy seeds starts from 20 April till 20 May, stating that a time frame of 27-28 days is needed in the nursery for the seedlings to sprout, after which the transplantation can take place.
+Prof. Dr Raihana, dean of the faculty of agriculture at SKUAST-Kashmir and also a chief scientist, told Ground Report that the process of sowing paddy seeds starts from 20 April till 20 May, stating that a time frame of 27-28 days is needed in the nursery for the seedlings to sprout, after which the transplantation can take place.

 “In Kashmir valley, normally the time frame for paddy sowing seeds starts from 20 April till 20 May, and the seeds sown on 20 April can be transplanted from 20 May, similarly the seedlings sown in May can be transplanted in June”, she said.